JuliaDiff/juliadiff.github.io/JuliaDiff/index.md

 ### Finite Differencing
 (yes, we said at the start to stop approximating deriviatives, but these packages are faster and more accurate than you would expect finite differencing to every achieve.)

-- [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl): High-accuracy finite differencing with support for almost any type (not just the usual arrays and numbers): [FiniteDiff](https://github.com/JuliaDiff/FiniteDiff.jl): High-accuracy finite differencing with support for efficient calculation of spares Jacobians via coloring vectors.
+- [FiniteDifferences.jl](https://github.com/JuliaDiff/FiniteDifferences.jl): High-accuracy finite differencing with support for almost any type (not just the usual arrays and numbers)
+- [FiniteDiff](https://github.com/JuliaDiff/FiniteDiff.jl): High-accuracy finite differencing with support for efficient calculation of spares Jacobians via coloring vectors.
 - [Calculus.jl](https://github.com/JuliaMath/Calculus.jl): Largely deprecated, legacy package.
 New users should look to FiniteDifferences and FiniteDiff instead.

 ### Rulesets: